oschweitzer/learning-resources/react_lesson.md

 components (event though the `useEffect` React Hook allows to do side effects).
 In a functional component, you will get all your properties by the
 `props` variable.

-> Keep in mind, that you could be working on older React project where functional components can't handle state.
+> Keep in mind, that you could be working on projects using older React versions where functional components can't handle state.

 ### Component lifecycle

 The component lifecycle is only available in class-based components.
 This lifecycle is represented by lifecycle hooks (**lifecycle hooks have nothing to do with React hooks!**).
-There are two different lifecycles we could say, one for the component creation and one when a component is updated (because props or state changed).
+There are two different lifecycles we could say, one for the component creation and one when a component is updated (because `props` or `state` changed).

 #### Component creation lifecycle